Dragon Quest (video game): Main story

+In a post-credit scene of HD-2D Remake, Hargon is seen on an altar, vowing to his former matron that despite her son's failure to remake the world, he will do it himself, swearing it upon his name once more.

 Development

 Background

 When Eidansha Boshu Service Center was founded in 1975 it published tabloid magazines that advertised real estate.
 In 1982, after failing to establish a chain of stores, the company's founder Yasuhiro Fukushima transformed it into a software company devoted to gaming and created Enix.
 To find talent for the company, Fukushima held the "Enix Game Hobby Program Contest".
 The competition was styled after manga competitions, was advertised in computer and manga magazines, and had a ¥1 million prize for the winners.
 The winners were Kazuro Morita (森田和郎), Koichi Nakamura, and manga magazine Shōnen Jump writer Yuji Horii, who was the top winner.
 Horii designed a tennis game, Love Match Tennis, which became Enix's first release.
 While he did not believe he would win, he was motivated by his editor, who enjoyed the games and published Horii's articles on them.
 Later, when Enix began creating games for the NES, Fukushima held another contest.
 This time, Nakamura won with his "cartoonish and creative contest entry" Door Door, which became Enix's first release for the NES.

-Horii's earliest inspiration for Dragon Quest is his own 1983 PC visual novel The Portopia Serial Murder Case – a murder mystery adventure game that bears some similarities to games such as Mystery House (1980), Zork (1980), King's Quest (1984), and particularly Déjà Vu (1985).
+Horii's earliest inspiration for Dragon Quest is his own 1983 PC adventure game The Portopia Serial Murder Case – a murder mystery adventure game that bears some similarities to games such as Mystery House (1980), Zork (1980), King's Quest (1984), and particularly Déjà Vu (1985).
 Horii wanted to advance the game's storyline through dialogue.
-Portopia was originally released for Japan's NEC PC-6001 and was later ported to the NES in 1985.
+Portopia was originally released for Japan's NEC PC-6001 and was later ported to the Famicom in 1985.
 The port is Enix's second release for the system and the first game which Horii and Nakamura worked on together.
 Horii redesigned the interface for the port to accommodate the console's limited controls, and added a dungeon-crawling area which the detective explores.
 While Portopia did not directly result in Dragon Quest's creation, it was, according to 1UP.com, "a proving ground" for the RPG.
 The menu-based command system of Portopia would later be used in Dragon Quest.